+FIRE CONTROL ROOM (FCR) A Fire Control Room is provided as an area from which control of the building occupants by the Emergency Control Organisation can be exercised.
+It is also used by the Emergency Services to coordinate fire-fighting operations.
+The FCR will contain all equipment associated with the required fire services in the building.
 FIRE INDICATOR PANEL (FIP) A Fire Indicator Panel (FIP) is an electric panel that is the controlling component of a fire alarm system.
 The panel receives information from environmental sensors designed to detect changes associated with fire, monitors their operational integrity and provides for automatic control of equipment, and transmission of information necessary to prepare the facility for fire based on a predetermined sequence.
-The FIP may also supply electrical energy to operate any associated sensor, control, transmitter, or relay (i.e. HVAC, security, electronic door locks etc).
-SMOKE DETECTORS Smoke detectors are designed to sense the presence of fire, indicate its location and advise the Fire Service.
+The FIP may also supply electrical energy to operate any associated sensor, control, transmitter, or relay (i.e. HVAC shutdown, security, electronic door locks etc).
 THERMAL DETECTORS Thermal detectors are designed to sense the presence of fire, indicate its location and advise the Fire Service.
 MANUAL CALL POINT (MCP) A Manual Call Point is used to allow building occupants to signal that a fire or other emergency exists within the building.
 They are usually connected to a central Fire Indicator Panel which is in turn connected to an occupant warning system in the building and to the fire brigade or monitoring station.
+A Manual Call Point is operated by depressing the frangible face of the device.
 The body of a Manual Call Point shall be red in colour.
 A red Manual Call Point is mounted on the FIP and in select locations within the building.